MYSTYX7/basics-node.js/README.md

 ```
 - You can now start the development server by the command `npm start` inside the terminal.
 - This should open your `index.html` page in your default browser.

+### Excluding node_modules folder from uploading to online repository
+- Create a file in your project directory called `.gitignore` and type `node_modules` inside and save it.
+This will ignore the ***node_modules*** from uploading to repository.
+- Then do a git commit and push the changes to the online repository.
+You will note that the node_modules folder will not be added to the commit, and will not be uploaded to the repository.
+- This is done because the node modules can always be recreated by typing `npm install` at our command prompt.
+And then based upon the dev dependencies and dependencies that are listed in the packager file, all the node modules that your project depends on will automatically be installed.